 One of things that has been most inspiring about the journal so far is to hear about so many wonderful writers and how they are also not writers.
 Sure, we’re all writers at heart, but we are also artists, musicians, security guards, librarians, professors, students, and so, so much more.

-We are looking for submissions of both literary work to be read on the podcast in a story-time format and submissions of what you would like to hear on the podcast or can contribute to the podcast.
+We are always looking for submissions of both literary work to be read on the podcast in a story-time format and submissions of what you would like to hear on the podcast or can contribute to the podcast.

 If you are interested in having your work read on the podcast, please email your submission to email@example.com.
 Please be sure to include the following in your subject line: NAME_PODCAST_GENRE (i.e., poetry, fiction, nonfiction).